 In the end, we want to respect our farmers and our food fully.
 We want to enjoy our food and eat the right amount for our bodies.
-We don’t want to waste it inside our bodies or outside our bodies in the garbage can.
+We don’t want to waste it inside our bodies or outside our bodies by throwing the food away.

 It’s important to me, to teach my kids how to prevent food waste.
 They can learn over time to be good judges of how hungry they are and how much food they need.
 They can learn to save the leftovers for another meal.
 They can eventually learn to cook as much food as they need, and to share food when they won’t eat it.
 They can learn to stop eating when they are full.
 It’s all a learning process.

-There are a few strategies that we use to prevent food waste.
+There are a few strategies that we use to prevent throwing away food.

 No pressure policy